-The great thing about IQF food is that it generates smaller ice crystals than a slow freeze, preserving food more effectively.
+The great thing about individually quick frozen food is that it generates smaller ice crystals than a slow freeze, preserving food more effectively.

-Large ice crystals damage cell and fibers, causing a mushy texture when food is thawed.
+Large ice crystals damage cells and fibers, causing a mushy texture when food is thawed.

 The top reason to use frozen foods is that they don’t need preservatives.
 The freezing process keeps them as fresh as when they were picked without the need to make them “shelf-stable.”

 Fresh fish can be flash-frozen without additives, then shipped inland.
 Even if your restaurant isn’t near the coast, you can still serve delicious fish dishes.